Texas Daily Fantasy

 Sports Betting in Texas

 Sports Betting was legally banned in the United States due to the 1992 Professional and Amateur Sports Protection Act.
 However, New Jersey challenged the act several times and made various attempts to legalize sports gambling.
 Eventually, the state took its case to the Supreme Court, which ruled in its favor in 2018, allowing all states to legalize sports betting.
 Various states have taken actions since then and have permitted sports gambling within their borders.
 However, Texas is not among them.
 Even though there has been a certain amount of pressure from lawmakers, the state has not yet made any steps towards sports betting legalization.
 The discussions are still continuing and yet Texas is not expected to legalize sports gambling in the near future.
+Still, we prepared an entire page about Texas sports betting which will be useful to all sports lovers, for sure!

 Online Casinos in Texas

 As we mentioned above, the Texas laws do not specify whether online casinos are legal or not.
 However, the way they are written suggest that no forms of gambling beyond the stated ones are considered legal.
 Thus, while online casinos should technically be considered illegal, there is no law that specifically forbids players from accessing off-shore online casinos.
 Various operators have taken advantage of the legal loophole and are currently offering their services to Texan players.
 Nevertheless, the lack of an official gambling authority in Texas makes it impossible for the state to control the activities of the offshore operators.
 Thus, even though Texas has not yet taken any legal actions against anyone playing at an online casino, the state cannot guarantee the safety of players gambling at off-shore casinos sites.
+If you want more information on the subject, make sure to check our guide for casinos in Texas.

 Online Poker in Texas